 As you’re likely aware, you need to keep track of your important tax records in order to file your taxes each year.
-If you don’t hold on to these documents and keep them in a safe place, you might find it challenging to find the information you need when tax time rolls around, whether you’re filing on your own or having a tax professional help you.
-In the event there is a natural disaster, emergency, or simply a misplacement of the items if you’ve moved into a new home – having your important files saved in more than one place is a good idea.
+If you don’t hold on to these documents and keep them in a safe place, you might find it challenging to find the information you need when tax time rolls around.
+This is true whether you’re filing on your own or having a tax professional help you.
+Either way, the key to hassle-free tax prep begins with good tax records.

 Not long ago, backing up your documents might have meant making paper copies and storing them in a safe or file cabinet.
 Thankfully, we now have much simpler means of storing important information using digital technology, such as our computers, flash drives, or external hard drives.